ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/work-with-partner-to-archive-third-party-data.md

 ---
-title: "Archive third-party data in Office 365" ms.author: markjjo
+title: "Work with a partner to archive third-party data in Office 365" ms.author: markjjo
 author: markjjo
 manager: laurawi